nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 NCSDK-12913: LwM2M carrier library will fail to initialize if phone number is not present in SIM The SIM phone number is needed during the :ref:`liblwm2m_carrier_readme` library start-up.
-  For new SIM cards, it may take some time before the phone number is received by the network.
+  For new SIM cards, it might take some time before the phone number is received by the network.
   The LwM2M carrier library does not wait for this to happen.
   Thus, the device can fail to connect to the carrier's device management servers.